-magnitude and duration of the Yellowstone's spring flows appear to play a key role in enabling the annual spawning run of paddlefish to migrate up the Yellowstone River to the better spawning areas above the Intake Diversion Dam, as well as influencing reproductive success.
-In past years, anglers harvested paddlefish upstream from have Intake at the mouths of the Powder and Tonque Rivers and below the Cartersville Diversion Dam at Forsyth.
+The magnitude and duration Yellowstone's spring flows appear to play a key role in enabling the annual spawning run of paddlefish to migrate up the Yellowstone River to the better spawning areas above the Intake Diversion Dam, as well as influencing reproductive success.
+In past years, anglers upstream paddlefish harvested Intake at the mouths of the Powder and Tonque Rivers and below the Cartersville Diversion Dam at Forsyth.
 In 1987 and 1988, portions of this stretch of river were electrofished to monitor paddlefish movement.
 Results of this monitoring are summarized below.